 When the cab pulled up to the curb, a very gruff man got out and put our suitcases into the trunk.
 We plopped into the back seat and told him we needed to get to the metro.
 I knew we were in for a unique experience when he asked us in a heavy Russian accent “What is dat matro?”

-Within 2 minutes we were parked on the side of a road with the frustrated cabbie entering information into his Russian/English Garmin. (yes, they make them) My husband was clearly getting impatient as we watched the meter tick tick ticking away..
+Within 2 minutes we were parked on the side of a road again with the frustrated cabbie entering information into his Russian/English Garmin. (yes, they make them) My husband was clearly getting impatient as we watched the meter tick tick ticking away..
 He whipped out his phone to assist with directions, but even we didn’t know the name of the local Metro stop.
 Long story short, we ended up stuck in a construction zone; literally deep inside a dead end construction area at the base of a hospital being built.
 I stared out my window at the man I could barely see sitting in a windowed cabin atop one of two huge cranes spinning slowly above our taxi.
 “At least I’m not stuck up there” I thought, and “at least we aren’t late.”

 We eventually made it to the airport where I breezed through security with the paper ticket I insisted my husband print out for me.
 Last time we flew, his phone malfunctioned at the gate and he couldn’t pull up his ticket.
 This time, the TSA scanner couldn’t read his ticket off his phone so he had to go to the airline’s desk on another floor and yes, have a ticket printed out before he could stand in line at security again.